inkarkat/git-extensions/etc/hubcheats-submodules.md

 Note: When doing a bulk change, default check commands (that would run for each submodule) can be skipped via `reintegrate* --no-checks`
 ## then update integration build after submodules have been reintegrated
-0) submodule branch(es) have been fast-forwarded: no changes, no action here
+0) submodule branch(es) have been fast-forwarded: that creates no commit on master, so no action here
-a) amends to short-lived feature: `$ git amenu && git opush -f` or shorter
-b) from single submodule: `$ git osuperamenpush`
+a) amends to short-lived feature: `$ git amenu && git opush -f` or short `$ git amenupush` or short from single submodule: `$ git osuperamenpush`
-c) maintain history of how the feature grew: `$ git cu -m 'feat-4711 Housekeeping: Reintegrate [...] submodule(s)' && git opush`
+b) maintain history of how the feature grew: `$ git cu -m 'feat-4711 Housekeeping: Reintegrate [...] submodule(s)' && git opush`
 Note: If other changes have been reintegrated between branching off and now, these now show up in the diffs as well.
 This is okay; we're already checked that there were no open reintegrations that we'd take with us.